EndPointCorp/end-point-blog/2020/05/28/summae-neural-text-summarization-denoising-autoencoder.html.md

 ### Auto-encoders

 We’re slowly approaching the model from the paper.
-We still have one concept that’s vital in order to get why the model is going to work.
+We still have one concept that’s vital to understand in order to get why the model is going to work.

 Up until now, we talked about the following structure of the typical sequence-to-sequence neural network model: